Is your website ready for 2016?

 You probably don’t have to worry about your info getting stolen on sites like Amazon or eBay.
 Probably.
 But what about more niche eCommerce sites?
-Small businesses (like yours, maybe) may not have the resources to make a completely safe site.
+Small businesses (like yours, maybe) may not have the resources to make a completely safe website.
 And it goes both ways, too.
-Bigger businesses may not realize it’s just as important (if not more so) to protect their visitors’ info as it is to draw customers in.
+Bigger companies may not realize it’s just as important (if not more so) to protect their visitors’ info as it is to draw customers in.
 After all, an attractive UI and marketing campaign will only do so much.

-There’s a couple of trending changes you can take advantage of in 2016.
+There are a couple of trending changes you can take advantage of in 2016.

 Secondly, you can jump on board the HTTP/2 train.
 HTTP/2 is faster, more secure, and a long-overdue replacement for HTTP, which has been the standard for decades.
 When a user visits a site with HTTP/2, the site can load with near-instant speed due to a process called “multiplexing.”
 This process sends bunches of requests at once, instead of the one-by-one approach of HTTP.
 Google is switching to HTTP/2 soon, and that’s a good indication that HTTP sites will be left in the dust.

 Don’t be one of those!
 Make a move to HTTP/2 (and HTTPS!) and future-proof your site against the changes.

 Trend #3: Mobile-Friendliness